 Off-balance sheet commitments may consist of unfunded commitments on delayed draw term loans.
-We do not have any relationships with unconsolidated entities or financial partnerships, such as entities often referred to as structured investment vehicles, special purpose entities or variable interest entities, established to facilitate off-balance sheet arrangements or other contractually narrow or limited purposes.
+The Company does not have any relationships with unconsolidated entities or financial partnerships, such as entities often referred to as structured investment vehicles, special purpose entities or variable interest entities, established to facilitate off-balance sheet arrangements or other contractually narrow or limited purposes.
 Further, the Company has not guaranteed any obligations of unconsolidated entities or entered into any commitment to provide additional funding to any such entities.
-The Company has the ability to assign funding commitments to other affiliated portfolio companies pending the approval of the respective board of directors for the respective affiliated portfolio company.
-As of December 31, 2022 and 2021, the Company had the following commitments to fund various existing loans.
+As of December 31, 2023 and 2022, the Company had the following unfunded commitments on existing loans.